bfsc/qmethod/README.md

 <a name="qme">1</a>: https://www.betterevaluation.org/en/evaluation-options/qmethodology

+For more information on how to configure and run Qmethod, head to the [wiki](https://github.com/bfsc/qmethod/wiki)

 # License
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.